WWNY-TV: Analog-to-digital transition

 In May 2003, WWNY started broadcasting its digital signal on UHF channel 35 and began offering CBS programming in high definition.
-It then created a new second digital subchannel to offer a digital signal of WNYF as that station did not operate one of its own due to analog-only Class A and low-powered signals.
+It then created a new second digital subchannel to offer a digital signal of WNYF as that station did not operate one of its own due to analog-only Class A and low-power signals.

 WWNY has been digital-only since February 17, 2009.
 Both broadcasts of WWNY and WWTI were set to become digital-only starting on February 17.
 However, the latter's plans were delayed to June 12 by the FCC.
 WWNY-DT's previous digital facilities on channel 35 were eventually re-employed by sister station WNYF to offer Fox in high definition for the first time.